tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/search-documents.md

 ### `featuresMode=disabled | enabled (optional)` (Preview)

 A value that specifies whether the results should include query result features - information that's used to compute the relevance score of a document in relation to the query, such as per field similarity.
 The default is 'disabled'.
 Use 'enabled' to expose additional query result features.
 Those additional query result features include: per field similarity score, per field term frequency, and per field number of unique tokens matched.
+For more information, see [Similarity and scoring in Azure Cognitive Search](https://docs.microsoft.com/azure/search/index-similarity-and-scoring).

 ### `minimumCoverage (optional, defaults to 100)`